0x2d663078/Arkwilio/README.md

 This toolkit can be useful in the following situations :

-* The device do not support remote access, or the network department may be very protective and do not provide valide credentials to perform authenticated remote scanning.
+* The device do not support remote access, or the network department may not provide valide credentials to perform authenticated remote scanning.
 * The device is located on a a part of the network that block classic remote scanners (for example : due to a NIDS) or remote code execution.

 This toolkit is dedicated to :